 Make sure to tell your bank when you are travelling overseas.
 If they see different activity on your account they may freeze it, which can be quite a hassle when you're in another country!

-Multi-currency cash passports are useful for travellers visiting more than one international destination.
-They allow you to pre-load a travel card with multiple currencies at a fixed exchange rate, as well as top up the balance of your account on your travels.
+A Travel Money Oz Currency Pass is useful for travellers visiting more than one international destination.
+It allows you to pre-load a travel card with multiple currencies at a fixed exchange rate, as well as top up the balance of your account on your travels.
 You can manage your funds online at your convenience and avoid currency fluctuations by locking in a fixed rate prior to your departure.

-Even if you’re only travelling to one international destination, cash passports are a useful alternative to carrying cash, which is less secure and cannot be replaced if stolen or lost.
+Even if you’re only travelling to one international destination, a Currency Pass is a useful alternative to carrying cash, which is less secure and cannot be replaced if stolen or lost.
 You can top up your account on your travels and use your travel money card to withdraw cash at participating ATM outlets.
 Pre-loaded travel cards are fast becoming the preferred way for most travellers to take money overseas.

 Getting your foreign currency